-- to pay expenses, - to issue additional units or redeem units, - in limited circumstances to protect the trust, - to avoid direct or indirect ownership of a passive foreign investment company,

-- to make required distributions or avoid imposition of taxes on the trust, or - as permitted by the trust agreement.
+- to pay expenses, - to issue additional units or redeem units. - in limited circumstances to protect a trust, - to avoid direct or indirect ownership of a passive foreign investment company, - to make required distributions or avoid imposition of taxes on a trust, or - as permitted by a trust agreement.